How to make Nopales con huevo (vegan)

 What are nopales?

+The nopal cactus is an edible cactus that grows in Mexico and parts of the southern United States.
 Nopales are the edible pads or leaves of the prickly pear cactus, scientifically known as Opuntia.
-They are a common ingredient in Mexican cuisine and are also eaten in other Latin American countries.
+They are a common ingredient in Mexican cuisine and eaten in other Latin American countries.

 Nopales have a slightly tart flavor and a crunchy texture and are often used in salads, soups, stews, tacos, and other dishes.
 They are a good source of fiber, vitamins, and minerals and are low in calories.